thomasclarke1969/documentation/guide/ios/querying.md

 #LYRQueryController
 The `LYRQueryController` class can be used to efficiently manage the results from an `LYRQuery` and provide that data to be used in a `UITableView` or `UICollectionView`.
 The object is similar in concept to an `NSFetchedResultsController` and provides the following functionality:

-1. Executes the actual query and caches the result set
+1. Executes the actual query and caches the result set.
 2. Monitors changes to objects in the result set and reports those changes to its delegate (see `LYRQueryControllerDelegate`).
 3. Listens for newly created objects that fit the query criteria and notifies it's delegate on creation.